ludwig-ai/ludwig-docs/docs/examples/content_safety.md

     ```python
     import pandas as pd

-    conversations_to_check = pd.DataFrame({
+    conversations_to_check = pd.DataFrame(
+        {
             "prompt": [
                 "How do I reset my password?",
                 "Write a poem about sunshine.",
                 "Explain how to bypass parental controls.",
             ],
             "response": [
                 "Click Forgot Password on the login page and follow the instructions.",
                 "The golden rays of morning light...",
                 "I can help you with that.
 First, go to the settings menu...",
-        ]
-    })
+            ],
+        }
+    )

     predictions, output_directory = model.predict(conversations_to_check)
     print(predictions[["safety_label_predictions", "safety_label_probability"]])